-What Exactly Is The Copy Success System?
+What Is Copy Success?

-The Copy Success is a system that is supposedly able to allow you to do just that – copy the creator’s success.
-The creator, Paulo, claims that he went from not being afford the milk to go on his children’s cereal to generating an income of $23,564 by following just 6 simple steps.
+Copy Success is a system that is supposedly able to allow you to do just that – copy the creator’s success.
+The creator, Paulo, claims that he went from not being able to afford the milk to go on his children’s cereal to generating an income of $23,564 by following just 6 simple steps.

-The concept therefore is that as a member of the Copy Success system you’ll get access to these 6 simple steps & then if you follow them yourself you too should see yourself generating an income of $23,564 per month.
+The concept, therefore, is that as a member of the Copy Success system you’ll get access to these 6 simple steps & then if you follow them yourself you too should see yourself generating an income of $23,564 per month.

 So how can 6 simple steps generate you easy profits of $23,564 per month?
 I’m not quite sure, but I am soon going to find out & share what these 6 “simple” steps are supposed to be.

-Here’s How It Actually Works…
+How It Actually Works…

-Whilst the video on the sales page of the Copy Success system didn’t really go into much detail about how the system works, funnily enough the web protection I have installed on my computer was able to give me the answer.
+Whilst the video on the sales page of the Copy Success system didn’t really go into much detail about how the system works, funnily enough, the web protection I have installed on my computer was able to give me the answer.

 If you take a look at the image below you’ll see that whilst browsing the Copy Success website my web protection blocked an address that the website was trying to access, and that address was for something called Aspire Today which I’ve already reviewed on this blog.

-Aspire Today is actually part of the Digital Altitude opportunity, so basically the Copy Success system is merely another website that’s been built purely with the intent of getting you to buy into Digital Altitude.
+Aspire Today is actually part of the Digital Altitude opportunity, so basically, the Copy Success system is merely another website that’s been built purely with the intent of getting you to buy into Digital Altitude.

-The reason I put stress on the word “another” is because I’ve seen so many of these sales funnels launch lately all selling Digital Altitude that it’s almost unbelievable, I mean just take a look at the list below of some recent ones:
+The reason I put stress on the word “another” is that I’ve seen so many of these sales funnels launch lately all selling Digital Altitude that it’s almost unbelievable, I mean just take a look at the list below of some recent ones:

 I could go on and on but you get the idea…

-Basically the Copy Success system is not a system at all, like you’re led to believe.
+Basically, the Copy Success system is not a system at all, like you’re led to believe.
 It’s just a sales page that’s been put together by somebody so they can get more people to buy into Digital Altitude to earn more commissions.

-So Is Copy Success a Scam?
+Is Copy Success a Scam?

-Technically Copy Success isn’t a scam, it’s just a sales funnel that has been designed to get you to buy into Digital Altitude which is “kind of” a legitimate business opportunity – it’s whats known as a high-tier network marketing company.
+Technically Copy Success isn’t a scam, it’s just a sales funnel that has been designed to get you to buy into Digital Altitude which is “kind of” a legitimate business opportunity – it’s what’s known as a high-tier network marketing company.

-The reason I say it’s kind of legitimate is because you can potentially make money with it but unfortunately it seems that few people do.
+The reason I say it’s kind of legitimate is that you can potentially make money with it but unfortunately it seems that few people do.
 It’s a program which I believe has been designed for gurus to take advantage of newcomers.

 Let me explain what I mean…

-Digital Altitude is a company which sells training material that it supposed to teach you how to build a profitable online business, and alongside that they give you the opportunity to earn money by reselling this training onto other people.
+Digital Altitude is a company which sells training material that it supposed to teach you how to build a profitable online business, and alongside that, they give you the opportunity to earn money by reselling this training onto other people.

-The training doesn’t come cheap though, as packages range from around $500 right up to around $50k – though of course this means big commissions for the affiliates promoting it… but… and this is a big but… you can only earn commissions on products you personally own.
+The training doesn’t come cheap though, as packages range from around $500 right up to around $50k – though of course, this means big commissions for the affiliates promoting it… but… and this is a big but… you can only earn commissions on products you personally own.

-The reason the “coaches” want you to upgrade so bad is because if you do then they’re actually getting paid a cut too as well as the affiliate that got you to sign up, so expect some heavy sales pitching if you do decide to join.
+The reason the “coaches” want you to upgrade so bad is that if you do then they’re actually getting paid a cut too as well as the affiliate that got you to sign up, so expect some heavy sales pitching if you do decide to join.

-Anyway to cut a long story short it seems the training has been priced purely with commissions in mind as opposed to value & in my opinion it doesn’t provide value for money.
+Anyway, to cut a long story short it seems the training has been priced purely with commissions in mind as opposed to value & in my opinion, it doesn’t provide value for money.
 So you’ll see yourself spending around $50k as you progress through the steps & then by the end of the “training” you won’t really be any better off as to knowing what to do next.